michalakweb/happytenants/README.md

 ## Future Releases

 * 0.3.7 beta
+    * modularize CSS
     * split existing components into smaller chunks
-    * registration tips
     * Regex for 'missing colon' bug when joining a list
     * settings button to log out
-    * modularize CSS
-    * fix offline bugs
+    * fix offline bugs and wrap offline functionality in a simpler way than it is now
 * 0.4
+    * chores can be now set by the group
+* 0.5
     * refactor code - further separate logic from presentation
-* 0.5
-    * chores can be now set by the group
     * other languages
 * 0.6
     * type-checking in all files
     * more complex testing
 * 0.7
-    * UI tips for new users
+    * UI tips for new users + Modal
 * 0.8
     * push notifications